Information & FAQ

 Which territories do you book?

+Predominantly the UK, but for certain artistes we can book Ireland as well.
+Can I continue to book my own dates in addition to those being booked by BPA Live?
 Not in the territories for which we are your agent.
-It is important that BPA Live retains the exclusive right to book an artist in the agreed territories.
+It is important that BPA Live retains the exclusive right to book an artiste in the agreed territories.
 This is necessary in order for us to have the flexibility and license to book a logistically efficient tour with regard to locations and dates, which is also developmental for the artiste’s touring career.
-A booking agent has access to a far superior range of contacts than most artists have and have built up relationships with venues, promoters and festivals that can only benefit the artiste, once accepted on to the BPA Live roster.

 Do you book support gigs?